-San Diego, Calif. – National University, California’s second-largest private, nonprofit university, is supporting its active duty military students by covering their tuition costs during the months of October and November.
+San Diego, Calif. – National University is supporting its active duty military students by covering their tuition costs during the months of October and November.
 The decision was made by National University President Dr. Michael Cunningham to ensure the Federal Government shutdown does not adversely impact active duty military students seeking their degrees at National University.

 Active members of the armed forces represent nearly 13 percent of National University’s 30,000 students across its 45 locations throughout California and across the nation as well as students taking courses online.